 Eliana Fine, MD is a second year obstetrics and gynecology resident at Stony Brook University Hospital.
 She graduated from Renaissance School of Medicine at Stony Brook University 3YMD Program in 2021.
 Prior to medical school, she obtained a bachelor’s degree at Stern College for Women.

-Sheindel (Ifrah) Goldfeiz is a medical student at Touro College of Osteopathic Medicine.
-She lives in New Jersey with her two adorable children and her husband.
-After graduating with a BA in Elementary and Special Education, Sheindel taught middle school science for three years and subsequently completed a post-bac in basic sciences at Temple University.
+Sheindel (Ifrah) Goldfeiz is a fourth year medical student at Touro College of Osteopathic Medicine.
+She lives in New Jersey with her three adorable children and her husband.
+Before Sheindel began medical school, she received her BA in Special Elementary Education from Thomas Edison University, taught middle school science for three years, and subsequently completed a post-bac in basic sciences at Temple University.

 Jennie Berkovich, DO, FAAP is the Director of Education.
 Jennie is a board certified pediatrician who loves being a mommy, running, biking and lifting heavy weights.
 She believes that movement is medicine!
 “JOWMA gives me an opportunity to exercise my unique gifts and talents and allows me to be my most authentic self.